nivram913/gdsync/README.md

 - Go in `Edit` -> `Configure custom actions...` in Thunar and add these new entries:
   - `Name`=`Add to sync`, `Command`=`gdsync.sh --add %F`
   - `Name`=`Remove from sync`, `Command`=`gdsync.sh --del %F`
+  - `Name`=`Force push`, `Command`=`gdsync.sh --force-push %F`
+  - `Name`=`Force pull`, `Command`=`gdsync.sh --force-pull %F`

-You can setup a keyboard shortcut to execute `gdsync.sh --sync` to trigger a synchronization.
+You can setup a keyboard shortcut to execute `gdsync.sh --sync` to trigger a synchronization and `gdsync.sh --pull` to pull file(s) from remote server that are not locally present.

+You can setup a (ana)cron task to execute `gdsync.sh --update-gio` to update emblems on synced files.
+Green dot emblem means in sync files and red dot emblem means not in sync files.

+Moreover, you can start `gds_inotify.sh` in background task that will update the emblem of modified files in real time thanks to `inotify` feature.

 ## Usage